keita-sa/go-movies-crud/README.md

 - `main.go`: The main file that contains the CRUD application's implementation.
 - `go.mod`: File contains all packages of a dependency which is required by the module.
 - `go.sum`: File contains cryptographic hashes of the module.
-- `Automatically generated JSON file
+- `GO-movies.postman_collection.json`: Automatically generated JSON file by Postman.